 The Eureka Dunes are also known as “singing dunes”—at certain times, the wind blows the sand in a way such that it makes a whistling sound similar to a high-pitched tune.
 I have never been lucky enough to hear it, which may be excuse enough to justify going back.

 These dunes, like all others, are wonderful at dawn and sunset.
-They take on a deep golden glow, and the curves, shadows, and striations on the sands will make amateur and pro photographers alike burn a lot of film.
-Never head into the dunes without at least one full roll of film (or whatever the digital equivalent is).
+They take on a deep golden glow, and the curves, shadows, and striations on the sands will make amateur and pro photographers alike go trigger-happy.

 There are two primary ways to approach the road into Eureka Valley.
 From Big Pine to the west, follow Big Pine Road (it heads east just north of town) for 38 miles until you reach the intersection with the Eureka Valley road.
 Up to this point, the road is paved most of the way and is easily passable to passenger cars.
 It is also a very pretty trip through some canyons and a large Joshua Tree forest.
 Stop and look back west for fine views of the unforgettable face of the eastern Sierra Nevada.

 From Grapevine in Death Valley, turn west toward Ubehebe Crater and Racetrack Road (go to both if you have time) and, after almost three miles, turn right onto a well-maintained gravel road.
 Although subject to some washboard spots, this is a good road, and you follow it for 35 miles to the Eureka Valley road.
 Avoid the right turn onto a 4WD road at Crankshaft Junction.